tanannis/graceshopper/README.md

 Welcome to Grace Bakes, our ecommerce platform!
 Grace Bakes is an online bakery that specializes in sweet treats.
 Special thanks to our bakers: Annie, Annis, Laura, Riley =)

+## Start

+Running `npm install` and `npm run start-dev` will make great things happen!

+If you want to run the server and/or `webpack` separately, you can also `npm run start-server` and `npm run build-client`.

 ## Setup Secret File

 Don't forget to create a secret.js file and add it to your .gitigore file.
 Your secret file should include the info below: